What Causes Catatonic Depression, And How Can It Be Treated?

 Getting Help To Cope With Depression

-If you or a loved one are suffering from severe depression, then you may want to seek help.
+If you or a loved one are suffering from severe depression, you may want to seek help.
 Getting help to cope with depression can allow you to lighten your load.
 Simply being able to feel like you have someone to speak to will often be a source of comfort.
 Some people choose to go to a therapist to help them manage their depression symptoms.
-If you don't want to leave your home to attend therapy sessions, then there are other options.
+If you don't want to leave your home to attend therapy sessions, there are other options.

 You could seek counseling from the comfort of your own home.
-This will allow you to get counseling online that you can take advantage of when you feel like you need the help.
+This will allow you to get counseling online to take advantage of when you feel like you need the help.
 This can be especially useful for people who have negative thoughts and problems with self-harm.
 Reaching out to a professional on a bad day might be able to save someone from making a poor decision.

-If you are interested in this online counseling, then you can decide to sign up over at https://www.betterhelp.com/start/ today.
+If you are interested in this online counseling, you can decide to sign up over at https://www.betterhelp.com/start/ today.
 They will match you with a professional counselor that can assist you with your depression.
 If you are suffering from periodic catatonic depression, then having the help of a friendly counselor can be very nice.
 They will do their best always to make you feel comfortable and will be a shoulder to lean on when you need it the most.

 Knowing that there are options like this available to you will be beneficial.
 The decision of whether or not to sign up for this counseling is completely your own.
 If you have other people to rely on in your life and don't feel that counseling is right for you at this time, then that is perfectly fine.
 You need to know that you are never alone in your battle against depression.